mrfeixiang/mrfeixiang/README.md

-# 👨‍🔬 Xiangfei | Pharmacy Professor & Computational Chemist
+# 👨‍🔬 Pei Syang | Pharmacy Professor & Computational Chemist

 Hi there!
-I'm **Xiangfei**, a pharmacy professor on a mission to develop life-saving drugs and **explore the future of computational chemistry** 💊💻.
+I'm Syang, a pharmacy professor on a mission to develop life-saving drugs and **explore the future of computational chemistry** 💊💻.
 When I’m not in the lab or teaching, you’ll find me skateboarding with my daughter 🛹, flying drones 🚁, or digging into the **quirky side of meme culture** 🤖.

 ---